aws/aws-cdk/design/cdk-bootstrap.md

   for deployment from a Continuous Delivery CDK pipeline to work.

-* `--cfn-deployment-role-policies`: allows specifying the ManagedPolicy ARN(s) that should be attached to the **CFN deployment role** instead of choosing them from a menu interactively.
+* `--cfn-deployment-role-policies`: allows specifying the ManagedPolicy ARN(s) that should be attached to the **CloudFormation Execution Role** instead of choosing them from a menu interactively.

-* `--qualifier`: an optional qualifier added to the physical names of the bootstrap resources in order to protect against name collisions, especially for things like S3 buckets (which are globally unique in a given AWS partition).
+* `--show-template`: outputs the bootstrap CloudFormation template (see below) to standard output.

 ## Updating bootstrap resources